Legendary wrestler, Ric Flair’s ‘last match’ to be in Nashville - NewsBreak

 Legendary wrestler, Ric Flair’s ‘last match’ to be in Nashville

 NASHVILLE, Tenn.
-(WKRN) — Wrestling superstar “The Nature Boy” Ric Flair has announced he’s coming out of retirement for one last match in Nashville.
+(WKRN) — Wrestling superstar “The Nature Boy” Ric Flair has announced he’s coming out of retirement for one last time right here in Music City!

-The 73-year-old Flair made the announcement on his Twitter account Monday morning saying,
+The 73-year-old Flair made the announcement on his Twitter account Monday morning saying:8 kid-friendly films return to Cinemark for cheap summer entertainment

 “The rumors are true!
 I’m going to walk that aisle, style, and profile one last time!”Ric Flair